sourcegraph/handbook/content/departments/engineering/design/goals/index.md

 focus as a team for the remainder of Q4.

-Our team-level goals cascade from the overall company [product vision and strategy](../../index.md#product-vision-and-strategy), and each member of the design team uses these to define their own individual goals.
+Our team-level goals cascade from the overall company [product vision and strategy](../../index.md#product-vision-and-strategy).
+Additionally, each member of the design team will define their own individual goals based on the career ladder, their product team objectives, and/or the design team goals.

 ## (Draft) Design team goals for Q4